RedPillAnalytics/checkmate-examples-archive/obi/README.md

 drwxr-xr-x 3 oracle dba 96 Mar  5 08:13 bar
 ```

-BAR files are really just ZIP files, so we continue to use that extension instead of the `.bar` extension, renaming the artifacts if necessary prior to calling any of the BAR utilities.
+Since BAR files are really just ZIP files, we continue to use that extension instead of the `.bar` extension, renaming the artifacts if necessary prior to calling any of the BAR utilities.
 Let's add a BAR artifact dependency on the `promote` build group, so we can use a BAR file for downstream deployments:

 ```gradle
 dependencies {